Turnera diffusa: Ecology

 T. diffusa is a host plant for the Mexican fritillary (Euptoieta hegesia), a butterfly.

 Misidentification in commerce

 Viable plant and seed material sold as T. diffusa from both private and commercial sources largely turns out to be misidentified Turnera ulmifolia (a.k.a.
 "False Damiana"), a closely related species.
 This widespread issue has been noted by the scientific community, and has created much confusion among both amateur and professional horticulturists alike.
-While T. ulmifolia is similar in appearance, its chemical constituents and ethnobotanical uses are distinctly different.
 Mature stems of T. diffusa are woody, with small, grayed green leaves 13 to 16 mm long, 4.5 to 5.5 mm wide, obtuse at the apex, and strongly aromatic when crushed.
 T. ulmifolia is differentiated by herbaceous stems, larger blue-green leaves that are strongly dentate with a pointed apex, and only weakly aromatic.
 One scientific study however, demonstrated this confusion being mostly associated with horticultural commerce, and does not extend appreciably to commercial herbal products, most of which exhibit constituents that can be definitively traced to T. diffusa.